anamdesibab/HelloWorld/README.md

 * Optionally generated files can be compared using compare_mqs_files.py utility

 ## Deploy
-* For local envirionments rebuild local Docker with new .mqsc file.
+* For local envirionments rebuild local Docker with new .mqsc file

   `>rebuild-container.sh`
 * For all other environments :